Quantum Spacetime Phenomenology: Quantum-Spacetime Cosmology

-I have discussed several opportunities to investigate candidate quantum-gravity effects through some laboratory or some astrophysics observations.
-It is likely however that gradually cosmology will take the role of preferred arena for tests of quantum-gravity proposals.
-In the earliest stages of evolution of the Universe the typical energies of particles were much higher than the ones we can presently achieve, and of course higher-energy particles are better probes of spacetime structure than low-energy ones.
-Over these past few years some analyses that could be viewed as preparing the ground for this use of cosmology have been presented in the literature.
-These proposals do not have yet the structure and robustness to be used for actual phenomenological analyses, such as the ones setting bounds on the parameters of a test theory, but they start providing indications of where quantum-gravity effects could have most significant implications for cosmology.
-And it is from this perspective that I intend to briefly review them, just giving enough characterization to expose their potential relevance for quantum-gravity research.
+In the previous sections I discussed several opportunities for investigating candidate quantum-spacetime effects through observations in astrophysics and, occasionally, some controlled laboratory setups.
+It is likely however that gradually cosmology will acquire more and more weight in the search of manifestations of quantum-spacetime effects.
+In the earliest stages of evolution of the Universe the typical energies of particles were much higher than the ones we can presently achieve, and high-energy particles are of course the ideal probes for the short-distance structure of spacetime.
+Over these past few years several studies that could be viewed as preparing the ground for this use of cosmology have been presented in the literature.
+Most of these proposals do not have yet the structure and robustness necessary for actual phenomenological analyses, such as the ones setting bounds on the parameters of a given quantum-spacetime picture.
+But the overall picture emerging from these studies confirms the expectation that cosmology has the potential of being a key player in quantum-spacetime phenomenology.

-Some of these observations make reference to modified dispersion relations and could therefore be discussed in the previous section on tests of Poincar\'e symmetry, but considering certainh possible uses of this review ({\it e.g.} as an efficient point of entry in, and reference on, the quantum-gravity phenomenology literature) I opted to keep all remarks on cosmology in a single subsection.